openstack/governance/reference/cti/golang_cti.rst

 A major criteria here is to not create an environment that is totally foreign to what developers are accustomed to in their respective communities.
-Remember these are first OpenStack projects and they follow OpenStack processes where feasable.
+Remember these are first OpenStack projects and they follow OpenStack processes where feasible.

 Each golang project must be able to do: